Data Protection Impact Assessments under the GDPR

-Additionally, the GDPR stipulates that each supervisory authority must produce further guidance as to which processing activities require a DPIA and which do not.
-The guidelines provided by the Belgian supervisory authority can be accessed here (in Dutch).
+In addition, the GDPR provides that each Supervisory Authority must produce further guidance as to those processing activities which requires a DPIA and those which do not.
+The guidelines provided by the Belgian Supervisory Authorities can be accessed here.

-An effective DPIA must be conducted in the early stages of any new project lifecycle.
-The DPIA’s findings and recommendations must be incorporated into the design of the processing operation to deliver embedded privacy.
+A DPIA should be conducted as early as possible within any new project lifecycle, so that its findings and recommendations can be incorporated into the design of the processing operation.

-- Potential privacy issues and risks are identified at an early stage.
+- Potential problems are identified at an early stage.

-- Addressing problems early on is usually easier and cheaper.
+- Addressing problems early will often turn out easier and cheaper.

-- Increased organisational awareness of privacy and data protection.
+- Increased awareness of privacy and data protection across the organisation.

 What is ‘privacy by design’?